 Enabling the ESPF handlers and provisioning event types requires a deep knowledge of ESPF architecture.
 Therefore, please contact the PortaOne® support team to configure the ESPF for you.

-In this document we demonstrate how to configure the ESPF to provision events to a custom web application.
 Let’s say that you operate as an MVNO and you now have an HSS of your own.
 You wish to provision your subscriber details there when a mobile user is added to or modified in PortaBilling®.

 For example, provisioning events are sent when an administrator changes a phone number / SIM card or product for a user, when the user depleted their available funds or topped up their balance, or when an administrator temporarily blocks a user (e.g. for non-payment).